 I suspect we human beings can chart our lives through the major events and transitions of them.
 Things like the birth of a child, walking a daughter down the aisle, the transition to a new job and place.
 For me I trace my life through my various priestly assignments.
 Ask me about a year and I’ll tell you where I was!
 1985?
 Waynesboro, Georgia.
 2008?
 Idabel, Oklahoma.

 As with life in general, there is an interconnectedness that makes it work.
 Now, I like milk on my cereal, but I have a problem.
 I don’t have a cow.
 But thanks be to God there are dairy farmers out there!
 A small mission parish may have a wonderful spirit but with few members, just paying the bills can be beyond their reach—especially in the early stages of development.
-Fortunately, that parish is “connected” so that through our office’s efforts, assistance can be rendered as the parish grows toward self-sufficiency.
+Fortunately, that parish is “connected” so that through our office’s efforts, and your generosity, assistance can be rendered as the parish grows toward self-sufficiency.
 So, there is a vital link between our supporters who donate religious items to missions and the actual mission endeavor.

 When first considering a religious vocation, my “ah-ha” moment came when I learned there were mission areas in the United States.
 That struck me—a moment of grace that attracted me to Glenmary.
 It was my “calling.”
 But through the years of experience I have learned and seen the essential need for that connectedness.
 We pray for our donors daily—which is very easy because we are just so darned grateful!